ConsoleMage/user-management-api/README.md

 This is the peer-graded assignment for *Back-End Development with .NET*, which is the fifth course in a 12-course series in the Microsoft Full-Stack Developer Professional Certificate program.

+A project template for creating a RESTful Web API using ASP.NET Core controllers or minimal APIs, with optional support for OpenAPI and authentication.

 ### ✍️ Activity 1: Writing and Enhancing API Code with Copilot

 GitHub Copilot helped me quickly scaffold the structure for my CRUD API.
 I then enhanced the API by prompting GitHub Copilot to include validation checks, making the code more robust and reliable.